therishabh/salesforce-lwc/README.md

 3. first — A boolean value indicating whether this item is the first item in the list.
 For example -iteratorName.first
 4. last — A boolean value indicating whether this item is the last item in the list.
 For example -iteratorName.last

+> Note : In iterator loop array item will be store one by one in iteratorName (as per syntax) and those item not directly accessible from iteratorName we will get array item inside value object example -iteratorName.value.propertyName

 **Example**

 File Name : templateLoopingIterator.js